radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 ### Clients

 The primary user of Dashboard is browser.
-At present, we dont have any other Backstage plugin that cloud be a Radius Dashboard client but that could change in future.
+At present, we don't have any other Backstage plugin that cloud be a Radius Dashboard client but that could change in future.

 ## Trust Boundaries